 A brownfield property is land that was previously developed and holds the potential for pollution from past activities.
 Culprits of contamination can include factories, oil and gas infrastructure, gas stations, or dry cleaners.
-Cleaning up these sites can be expensive and requires thorough environmental checks and treatments, like digging up soil and treating groundwater, to meet safety standards.
-This makes redevelopment costlier.
+These lands represent a unique opportunity for Diamond Valley to revitalize underused spaces and support sustainable growth.
+Investing in the cleanup of these sites can be expensive and requires thorough environmental checks and treatments, such as digging up soil and treating groundwater, to meet safety standards.
+This adds to the costs of redevelopment and slows remediation or development.

 However, redeveloping brownfield sites can have significant benefits.
 It can bring new life to unused land and capitalize on existing infrastructure, reducing the need to develop greenfield lands.
 Environmentally, cleaning up these sites stops further pollution and supports biodiversity.
-While some remediation work has been completed in the town, predominantly on the former Turner Valley Gas Plant, much work remains.
+Diamond Valley has already made progress, including remediation efforts at the former Turner Valley Gas Plant.
+Building on this momentum, the Town can continue to explore partnerships, funding opportunities, and innovative remediation techniques to unlock the full potential of these sites.